Five towns to visit for antique lovers

 If you are working your way up the hill towards the cathedral, Bunty’s tearoom at the halfway point, is the perfect place to stop and refuel.
 Once you’ve made it to the top of Steep Hill, why not go a little higher still and book a tour of the cathedral’s roof, which offers spectacular views of the city.
 History buffs might want to visit Lincoln Castle where one of only four surviving copies of the Magna Carta is housed.
 Whilst keen antiques-collectors should set aside time for a trip to Hemswell Antique Centres at Gainsborough, which is just outside Lincoln.
 Reputedly the largest antiques centre of its kind in Europe, visitors can browse thousands of items, from fine furniture to decorative antiques, within the centre’s four buildings.

-Where to stay in Lincoln >
+Browse all our places to stay in Lincoln >

 Tetbury, Cotswolds